-Last modified date: 2 Jul 2024
+Last modified date: 13 May 2026

 Issue Description

-Cambodia has a growing waste problem, with more than four million tons of garbage produced per year in 2022, according to the country’s Ministry of Environment (MoE).
+Cambodia has a growing waste problem with more than four million tons of garbage produced per year according to the country’s Ministry of Environment (MoE).
 This amount is estimated to be growing by 10 to 12 % every year.
 When it comes to plastic bottles specifically, the amount of waste generated is also estimated to be rising dramatically every year, driven by a rising middle class and ensuing consumerist lifestyles, together with the recurring lack of recycling and circular economy options.
 Cambodia has still not put in place a comprehensive recycling and/or circular economy system.

 This means that most, if not all, of the plastic bottles consumed in Cambodia do not have formal recycling options.
 The only capillary recycling option offered at the moment in Cambodia, particularly in the capital Phnom Penh, is thanks to informal waste collectors who drift around city streets night and day collecting items from household waste and selling them on to larger waste collectors.